gnns4hri/SocNavGym/README.md

     * gaze value: for humans, it is 1 if the robot lies in the line of sight of humans, otherwise 0.
 For entities other than humans, the gaze value is 0.
 Line of sight of the humans is decided by whether the robot lies from -gaze_angle/2 to +gaze_angle/2 in the human frame.
 Gaze angle can be changed by changing the `gaze_angle` parameter in the config file.

     The observation vector of the all entities of the same type would be concatenated into a single vector and that would be placed in the corresponding key in the dictionary.
-For example, let's say there are 4 humans, then the four vectors of shape (14,) would be concatenated to (56,) and the `"humans"` key in the observation dictionary would contain this vector.
+For example, let's say there are 4 humans, then the four vectors of shape (14,) would be concatenated to (56,) and the `"humans"` key in the observation dictionary would contain the vector of size (56, ).
 Individual observations can be accessed by simply reshaping the observation to (-1, 14).

-    For walls, each wall is segmented into smaller walls of size `wall_segment_size` from the config.
+    For walls, each wall is segmented into smaller walls of size `wall_segment_size` (can be found the config).
 Observations from each segment are returned in `obs["walls"]`
 3. The observation space of the environment can be obtained by calling `env.observation_space`.
-The

 ## Action Space
-The action space consists of three components, vx, vy, and va.
+The action space for holonomic robot consists of three components, vx, vy, and va.
 Here the X axis is the robot's heading direction.
 For differential drive robots, the component vy would be 0.
-All the three components take in a value between -1 and 1, which will be later mapped to the corresponding speed using the maximum set in the config file.
-If you want to use a discrete action space, you could use the `DiscreteActions` wrapper.
+You can control the type of the robot using the config file's `robot_type` parameter.
+All the three components take in a value between -1 and 1, which will be later mapped to the corresponding speed by using the maxima set in the config file.
+If you want to use a discrete action space, you could use the [`DiscreteActions`](https://github.com/gnns4hri/SocNavGym#wrappers) wrapper.

 ## Info Dict
-The environment also returns meaningful metrics in the info dict (returned during `env.step()` ).
+The environment also returns meaningful metrics in the info dict (returned during `env.step(action)` ).
 On termination of an episode, the reason of termination can be found out using the info dict.
 The corresponding key from the following keys is set to `True`.
 1. `"OUT_OF_MAP"` : Whether the robot went out of the map
 2. `"REACHED_GOAL"` : Whether the robot reached the goal
 3. `"COLLISION_HUMAN"` : Whether the robot collided with a human